MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 [GetRequestedHostForwardedAccelerators](#getrequestedhostforwardedaccelerators) | Returns a list of keyboard accelerators that should be forwarded from the Host.
 [Initialize](#initialize) | Initializes the session.
 [ParseEmieSitelist](#parseemiesitelist) | Parses the sitelist xml at the provided path.
-[SetConfigurableSitesFlags](#setconfigurablesitesflags) | Sets flags that determines how configurable sites are handled.
+[SetConfigurableSitesFlags](#setconfigurablesitesflags) | Sets flags that determine how configurable sites are handled.
 [SetHangDetectionMessages](#sethangdetectionmessages) | Sets hang detection messages that will be sent to the Session by the host to detect hangs.
 [SetHostIntranetInInternetExplorer](#sethostintranetininternetexplorer) | Sets whether to open all Intranet sites in the session.
 [SetHybridMode](#sethybridmode) | Sets whether to enable Hybrid Mode site list handling.